 Working in the UK during your studies

-If you are a EU and EEA national you do not currently require a visa to study in the UK.
+If you are an EU or EEA national you do not currently require a visa to study in the UK.
 This has not changed as a result of the vote.

 Full-time students from outside the EU (or EEA) on Tier 4 Student visas are entitled to work up to 20 hours per week during term-time for the duration their courses.

 We continue to recognise a wide range of European qualifications for entry to undergraduate and postgraduate courses.